threez/appway-example/README.md

-procserver-example
+appway-example
 ==================

-An simple example procserver project using node.js
+An simple example appway project using node.js